hindaBracha/hindaBracha/README.md

 - **Continuous Learning:** Exploring cutting-edge technologies like **Flutter, AI integration, and cloud infrastructure** to stay ahead of the curve.
 - **Collaboration:** Working with like-minded professionals to bring ambitious ideas to life.
 - **Problem Solving:** Turning complex challenges into intuitive, user-friendly solutions.
+- **Arduino & Hardware Projects:** If you’re wondering what gift would make me happy—an **Arduino kit** and an **Apple Mac** would be a perfect fit!
+I love working with hardware, especially combining it with software to create cool systems.
+- **Teaching & Mentoring:** I also enjoy **teaching C and Assembly**—sharing knowledge and helping others grow in their technical journeys is something I’m truly passionate about.

 ---